Ultrasound Guided Trigger Point Injections

 Typically when we see a patient for the first time we do not use ultrasound to diagnose the patient as the ultrasound would not be able to show us the tone of the pelvic floor.
 The best diagnostic tool is our physical examination including internal examination through the vagina or rectum.
 However, we do use ultrasound for guidance.
 Ultrasound imaging helps the doctors during procedures (intraarticular joint injections, trigger point injections as well as hydrodissection nerve blocks) to locate where our needle is in relationship to the nerves, arteries and muscles.
 Ultrasound guidance has been recently associated with a reduction in complication rates and an increase in success rates.

 Which nerve blocks are you using the ultrasound for?

 We use the ultrasound to help guide us in our injection for all of our nerve blocks.
 Based on physical examination findings we are able to selectively block the branches of the Pudendal nerve including, the Dorsal Nerve to the Clitoris, the Perineal nerve and the inferior rectal nerve.
 If necessary we also use ultrasound guidance to block the ilioinguinal, iliohypogastric, genitofemoral and posterior femoral cutaneous nerve and its branches.

 Which trigger point injections do you use the ultrasound for?

-Often times trigger point injections can be done “blind” without ultrasound, however the accuracy of these injections decreases when they are done without ultrasound guidance.
-It is important to do all the trigger point injections with ultrasound guidance “live” to ensure we are reaching the correct muscle in the leavtor ani (puboretalis, pubococcygeus, iliococcygeus) as well as obturator internus and piriformis muscles.
+Often times trigger point injections can be done “blind” without ultrasound, however, the accuracy of these injections decreases when they are done without ultrasound guidance.
+It is important to do all the trigger point injections with ultrasound guidance “live” to ensure we are reaching the correct muscle in the levator ani (puboretalis, pubococcygeus, iliococcygeus) as well as obturator internus and piriformis muscles.